-Key Facts & Summary
+Key Facts And Information

 Catherine of Aragon

-In 1498, a marriage was arranged between Catherine and the Prince Arthur, and their union was officialise in November 1501.
-However, their marriage was never consumed, and therefore, she was able to marry his brother Henry VIII, in 1509.
+- In 1498, a marriage was arranged between Catherine and Prince Arthur, and their union became official in November 1501.
+However, their marriage was never consumed and, therefore, she was able to marry his brother, Henry VIII, in 1509.

-- In 1526, Henry VIII was struck by Anne’s ‘beauty and charm’ (Pettinger 2017).
-The king tried to seduce the young girl numerous times, but she refused his ‘advances’ since she did not want to become a mistress.
+- In 1526, Henry VIII was struck by Anne’s beauty and charm.
+The king tried to seduce the young woman numerous times, but she rejected his advances since she did not want to become a mistress.
 Anne claimed she would succumb to his love only if Henry ended his marriage with Catherine of Aragon.

-In 1528, Anne contracted the sweating disease and almost died.
+- In 1528, Anne contracted the sweating disease and almost died.
 On January 25, 1533, Henry VIII and Anne married, and she was crowned queen of England six months later.

 - Before dying, the queen suffered from weakness, exhaustion, high fever, and delirium.
 According to some historians, Jane died because of puerperal sepsis, i.e. childbed fever.
-At her death, Jane received a solemn funeral and her body was embalmed.
+Upon her death, Jane received a solemn funeral, and her body was embalmed.
+Henry was devastated.

 Anne of Cleves